Naturalis3/Obsidian-Natural-Move-Export/README.md

 2. Download the `MacTeX.pkg` file and run the installer.

 After installing Pandoc and MacTeX, you may need to restart Obsidian completely for the new system paths to be recognized.
 The Natural Move/Ex

+## 📅 Status: Coming Soon
+We are currently in the final testing phase.
+The plugin will be available in the Obsidian Community Store soon.

+---
+*Created with ❤️ for the Obsidian Community.*